qupath/qupath-docs/docs/advanced/omero.md

 - `<omero-web-server>/webclient/?show=dataset-<datasetId>`
 :::

-If no active connection with the OMERO server exists, QuPath will prompt you to enter your credentials, as mentionned in the [Browsing an OMERO server](omero-browsing) section.
+If no active connection with the OMERO server exists, QuPath will prompt you to enter your credentials, as mentioned in the [Browsing an OMERO server](omero-browsing) section.

+(pixel-values)=
+### Retrieving pixel values

 The extension can use three different methods (called 'pixel APIs') to retrieve pixel values: